Do you love fishing? Do you love fishing at night even better?

 Hence, anchor your boat in such a way so that it will remain stationary, and does not swing or move much.

 But you don’t have to use a boat.
 Fishing off a jetty or from a lake edge is also a great way to use these underwater LED fishing lights.
+I like to use my neighbor’s pontoon jetty, as its sturdy and has a great platform to fish from.

 Setup your boat in the area where fish can easily approach to feed themselves.